Why Study a Language at Concordia?

 Degree Requirements and Courses

-Concordia College is unique to offer world language students the opportunity to develop their oral proficiency at Concordia Language Villages.
+Concordia College is unique in offering world language students the opportunity to develop their oral proficiency at Concordia Language Villages.
 In addition to programs in Chinese, French, German, Italian, and Spanish, Concordia students can learn the fundamentals of Arabic, Danish, Finnish, Japanese, Korean, Norwegian, Portuguese, Russian, or Swedish through internships in the summer programs for elementary and secondary students at the Language Villages.

 Language Placement Inventory